kapitan123/rofler/Usecase.md

-9. Should store statistics

-   1. PosterId, DatePosted, tiktok url, likescount
-   2. /rofler top_rofl week shoud return the tiktokurl with top likes over the week
-   3. Separate keker collection id\kekedOnDateTime\KekedOnTiktok\

-10. Rofl counter

-    1. Should count likes and emoji reactions on the post.
-    2. Should count replyies to the post

 11. Should provide top roflers
     Top rofler of the week is @maypoldruha (tiktoks posted:10, likes collected: 30, likes to tiktok ration 1/3) Top keker @andreyivanov (keked: 10 times)

-12. Repostfinder

-    1. Should check if db contains tiktok uri and send a raply to message with the uri

-13. Extract tags from the video.
+12. Extract tags from the video.
     Store the tags stats.
     Get funniest tags

-14. Post One of the trending videos or by a keyword
+13. Post One of the trending videos or by a keyword
     1. /trending [tag]
     2. should track which trends were posted
     3. should keep stats for trending videos as telegroflers own